wescale/k8s-dev-training/day-2/ex-3/README.md

       storage: 2Gi
 ```

-Declare the claim (be careful, the provided `.yaml` file may be incorrect....)
+Declare the claim (be careful, the provided `.yaml` file may be incorrect...)
 ```sh
 kubectl apply -f pv-claim.yaml
 ```